SPI

 Set Clock Parameters -> Prescaler to 128 or more, to ensure the Baud Rate is slower than 1Mbits/s.

 Errata: the hardware-driven NSS on STM32 is a bit mysterious.
 It seems that we need to deinit the SPI module and re-init to control the CS pin.
 Also, the CS pin is open-drain, so it requires an external pull-up resistor to function.
 We will save all the hassle and just use software-controlled CS pin.
-Detailed discussion of hardware NSS can be found here.
+Detailed discussion of hardware NSS can be found herearrow-up-right.

 SPI Mode